An overview of the childhood and early education of Robin Williams, highlighting the experiences that shaped the journey.

 In 2001, Laurie McLaurin, Robin Williams' mother, passed away.

-In a 2010 interview, Robin Williams acknowledged his failure to maintain sobriety, but stated that he never returned to using cocaine.
+In a 2010 interview, Robin Williams acknowledged his failure to maintain sobriety, but stated he never returned to using cocaine.

 In mid-2014, Robin Williams was admitted to the Hazelden Foundation Addiction Treatment Center in Center City, Minnesota, for treatment for alcoholism.